Samsung-Loki/LegacyThor/README.md

 Hreidmar is an alternative to well-known [Heimdall](https://github.com/Benjamin-Dobell/Heimdall). \
 Written purely in C#.
 Uses [LibUsbDotNet](https://github.com/LibUsbDotNet/LibUsbDotNet) for communication.

-# Development suspended
-Hreidmar **development will be suspended** until I find someone to test Hreidmar for me. \
-Until that, **I will only look at issues**.
-Contact me on Discord: TheAirBlow#1917.

 ## FAQ
 Q: A fatal error occurred.
 The required library *something* could not be found. \
 A: Look at this issue: [Link](https://github.com/Samsung-Loki/Hreidmar/issues/5)